Heart bypass surgery creates a new route, called a bypass, for blood and oxygen to reach your heart.

 Minimally invasive coronary (heart) artery bypass can be done without stopping the heart.
 Therefore, you do not need to be put on a heart-lung machine for this procedure.

 To perform this surgery:

-- The heart surgeon will make a 3- to 5-inch-long surgical cut in the left part of your chest between your ribs to reach your heart.
+- The heart surgeon will make a 3- to 5-inch (8 to 13 centimeters) surgical cut in the left part of your chest between your ribs to reach your heart.

 - Muscles in the area will be pushed apart.
 A small part of the front of the rib, called the costal cartilage, will be removed.

-- The surgeon will then find and prepare an artery on your chest wall to attach to your coronary artery that is blocked.
+- The surgeon will then find and prepare an artery on your chest wall (internal mammary artery) to attach to your coronary artery that is blocked.

-- Next, the surgeon will connect the prepared chest artery to the coronary artery that is blocked.
+- Next, the surgeon will use sutures to connect the prepared chest artery to the coronary artery that is blocked.